 Friends of Cibola National Wildlife Refuge was established in 2018.
 Originally developed amongst a few friends with a common goal in mind, to help assist the local refuge.
 Volunteers and members have joined together hosting projects to clean up and restore the habit for wildlife and visitors.
 Other projects include benches and bat and bird nesting boxes.

-A bird-watcher’s paradise, CVCWA attracts species like the Gila woodpecker, Sonoran yellow warbler, summer tanager, vermilion flycatcher and yellow-billed cuckoo.
+A bird-watcher’s paradise, Cibola NWR attracts species like the Gila woodpecker, Sonoran yellow warbler, summer tanager, vermilion flycatcher and yellow-billed cuckoo.
 There also are opportunities to observe bats — California leaf-nosed, pale Townsend’s big-eared, Western red and Western yellow — as well as coyotes and the Colorado River cotton rat.

 The Friends has collected a variety of information on the wildlife, the plants and effects of trash left behind from volunteers and members and can be found here: Friends of the Cibola: Did you Know